BleastT/Cpp-compiler/README.md

 Python : 3.10.6
 packages : os, filecmp, shutil
 Tested with mingw32 g++ only. clang++ was not tested yet so I cannot guarantee it's functionality. \n

+# Notice

+When adding files path in your cpp code make sure to do it relative to the executable's location and not the cpp file's location